What foods can my dog eat? Yes / In moderation / Danger

 Frequently asked questions

-Yes, cooked, plain pasta, with no salt or sauce, in a small amount.
-It's a starchy food that's useful for a gentle digestive transition, but it stays a treat: the base of the meal is their balanced ration.
+Yes, pasta that is cooked and plain, with no salt and no sauce, in a small amount.
+It is a useful starch for a gentle digestive transition, but it stays an extra: the base of his meal is his balanced ration.

-Yes, chicken breast cooked, skinless, boneless and unsalted: it's a safe bet.
-Cooked bones, though, and chicken bones especially, are a no: they splinter into shards and can pierce the gut.
+Yes, chicken breast that is cooked, skinless, boneless and unsalted: it is a safe bet.
+Cooked bones, on the other hand, and chicken bones above all, never: they splinter into shards and can pierce the gut.

-Yes, in small pieces of nicely ripe banana.
-It's sweet, so keep to a small amount, especially in an overweight or diabetic dog.
-A piece can serve as a reward, with an enthusiastic "yes!" to mark the right moment.
+Yes, in small pieces of nice ripe banana.
+It is sugary, so keep the amount small, especially with an overweight or diabetic dog.
+A piece can work as a reward, with an enthusiastic "yes!" to mark the right moment.

 Can my dog eat apple?

-Yes, apple with no pips or core, in pieces suited to their size.
-It's a sweet, crunchy snack that many dogs adore, to keep in a small amount.
+Yes, apple with no pips and no core, in pieces suited to his size.
+It is a sweet, crunchy snack that many dogs love, to keep in small amounts.

-In moderation: a tiny piece often goes down fine and makes a good reward, but many dogs struggle to digest lactose and fat.
-Never very salty or blue-veined cheese, and keep it to rare occasions.
+In moderation: a tiny piece often goes down fine and makes a good reward, but many dogs digest lactose and fat poorly.
+Never very salty cheese or blue cheese, and keep it to rare occasions.

-Read nextNext in this pathLes aliments toxiques pour le chienReadLoading your progress…
+Read nextNext in this pathFoods that are toxic to dogsReadLoading your progress…